Luke the Dog: Film career

 While Luke was originally given to Minta Durfee, Roscoe Arbuckle quickly became the dominant figure in the dog's daily life, for it was "Fatty" who invested the most time training the animal to do tricks.
-Following his debut as a background pooch in Lover's Luck, Luke worked in no fewer than a dozen more shorts released between January 1915 and December 1920.
-Luke next appears in Mabel and Fatty's Wash Day.
-He has one very brief scene in that 1915 one-reeler, receiving a few affectionate pats from Mabel Normand as she goes into her backyard to hang laundry.
-In Luke's third film, Fatty's Faithful Fido, released just two months after Mabel and Fatty's Wash Day, the success of his training and his remarkable athleticism are finally displayed to audiences.
+Following his debut in The Knockout, released by Keystone in June 1914, Luke worked in no fewer than 13 more shorts produced between September 1914 and December 1920.
+Luke next appears in Lover's Luck (1914) and then in Mabel and Fatty's Wash Day (1915).
+He has very little screen time in the latter one-reeler, receiving only a few affectionate pats in one scene from actress Mabel Normand as her character goes into the backyard to hang laundry.
+Following Luke's fourth screen appearance in Fatty's New Role (1915), the success of his training and his remarkable athleticism are finally and fully displayed to audiences in the March 1915 release Fatty's Faithful Fido.

 Luke performs a series of stunts in Fatty's Faithful Fido that are among the most impressive of his career.
 He gives chase to fellow cast member Al St. John, who in the one-reeler plays Fatty's rival for the affections of a young woman portrayed by Minta.
 In his pursuit of St. John, Luke climbs a tall ladder propped against a wall, missteps and plunges off a building's roof, recovers, crosses another ladder between rooftops, jumps from one roof to another, seizes between his teeth the coat of Fatty's rival and rips it off his body, and then grabs the desperate man's necktie and starts choking him.
 St. John finally manages to escape but only when Luke is distracted by a passing cat.
 Later in the day the dog locates him at a community dance and charges into the event.
 The film ends with Luke, St. John, and Fatty falling through a hole in the floor and landing together in a large laundry tub of water.